Bridge Safety Inspection FAQs

 Bridge safety inspectors evaluate the entire bridge to verify current conditions as compared to the “as built” condition or to previous inspection reports.
 Items looked at include the proper alignment of the superstructure to the substructure, alignment of the bridge to the roadway, proper installation of road signs, and the condition of the waterway or roadway area beneath the bridge.
 Each bridge element is inspected primarily for deterioration due to weather, chemicals (such as road salt), and traffic impacts.
 This detailed assessment includes looking for rust/corrosion of steel, cracks in steel and concrete, missing/broken off sections of concrete, flow of water around bridge supports, and stream bed erosion.
 While every element on the bridge is inspected, emphasis is placed on the primary structural elements that support the weight of the bridge itself and traffic loads.

 The information is reviewed by structural engineers to verify the condition ratings assigned by the inspector and to verify the safe weight limits of the bridge.
-This information is then used to calculate the bridge's sufficiency rating and to determine when the bridge requires maintenance and repair actions.
+This information is then used to determine when the bridge requires maintenance and repair actions.
 PennDOT uses the combined inspection data from all bridges to plan future repair and replacement projects and to estimate the cost of such projects.

 A bridge is closed when advanced deterioration results in a load rating capacity (weight limit) of less than 3 tons.
 If safety of the traveling public cannot be guaranteed, then the bridge is closed.